Blonde (novel)

-Blonde is a bestselling 2000 biographical fiction novel by Joyce Carol Oates that presents an extremely fictionalized take on the life of American actress Marilyn Monroe.

-Oates insists that the novel is a work of fiction that should not be regarded as a biography.
+Blonde is a 2000 biographical fiction novel by Joyce Carol Oates that presents a fictionalized take on the life of American actress Marilyn Monroe.
+Oates states that the novel is a work of fiction that should not be regarded as a biography.
 It was a finalist for the Pulitzer Prize (2001) and the National Book Award (2000).
 Rocky Mountain News and Entertainment Weekly have listed Blonde as one of Joyce Carol Oates's best books.
 Oates regards Blonde as one of the two books (along with 1969's them) she will be remembered for.

 Length and editing

 At over 700 pages, Blonde is one of Oates' longest works of fiction.
 In an interview she said, "I intended it to be a novella, somewhere around 175 pages, and the last words would have been 'Marilyn Monroe.'
 But over time, I got so caught up in her world that I couldn't stop there.
 The final result was this book.
 The first draft was, originally, longer than the version that was finally published.
 Some sections were shortened while others had to be surgically removed from the book.
 Those sections will be published separately."